The mixing conjecture under GRH: Overview of proof

 Note that in this case, given special points $\mathscr{E}$ and $\mathscr{E}'$ in $H_D$, the minimal norm $q$ of an integral ideal representing the class $[\sk]\in {\rm Pic}(\scO_E)$ taking $\mathscr{E}'$ to $\mathscr{E}$, as in the statement of Theorem \ref{thm:2nd-version}, is the smallest degree of a cyclic isogeny between them.

 We now relate these notions to the preceding more general set-up.
 The graph of the Hecke correspondence at $N$ is the image $Y^\Delta_0(N)$ of the map $Y_0(N)\rightarrow Y\times Y$ which forgets $\phi$.
 The curves $Y_0(N)$ and $Y_0^\Delta(N)$ are birationally equivalent, but not necessarily isomorphic, as $\phi$ is not always uniquely determined by the pair $(\mathscr{E},\mathscr{E}')$; see Lemma \ref{lem:birational}.
-On the other hand, $H^\Delta(N,D)$ and $H^\Delta(\nf,D)$ are the isomorphic images in $Y\times Y$ of $H(N,D)$ and $H(\nf,D)$, respectively, under this same map (see Lemma \ref{lem:shifted-diag-torus} and Section \ref{sec521}), yielding the decomposition \eqref{eq:HE-decomp}. \end{example*}
+On the other hand, $H^\Delta(N,D)$ and $H^\Delta(\nf,D)$ are the isomorphic images in $Y\times Y$ of $H(N,D)$ and $H(\nf,D)$, respectively, under this same map (see Lemma \ref{lem:shifted-diag-torus} and \S \ref{sec521}), yielding the decomposition \eqref{eq:HE-decomp}. \end{example*}

-The condition on $q$ in Conjecture \ref{MV-conj} is therefore that the minimal degree of a Hecke correspondence containing $H_D^\Delta([\sk])$ should tend to infinity with $D$.
-It is equivalent to the property that the joint Heegner packets $H_D^\Delta([\sk])$ ``escape'' the intermediate subvariety $Y^\Delta_0(N)$ as $D$ gets large, in the sense that each fixed Hecke correspondence $Y^\Delta_0(N)$ contains only finitely many $H_D^\Delta([\sk])$.
+Returning to the general case, we may now reinterpret the condition on $q$ in Conjecture \ref{MV-conj} in terms of the various inclusions $H_D^\Delta([\sk])\subset Y_0^\Delta(N)$.
+Namely, that condition says that the minimal degree of a Hecke correspondence containing $H_D^\Delta([\sk])$ should tend to infinity with $D$.
+Equivalently, the joint Heegner packets $H_D^\Delta([\sk])$ ``escape'' the intermediate subvariety $Y^\Delta_0(N)$ as $D$ gets large, in the sense that each fixed Hecke correspondence $Y^\Delta_0(N)$ contains only finitely many $H_D^\Delta([\sk])$.
 This allows us to state the following version of our main theorem, where we impose $B$ indefinite in order to access the language of weakly special subvarieties.

 \begin{theorem}[Main Theorem: third version] Let $Y$ be a compact Shimura curve associated to a maximal order in an indefinite quaternion algebra.
 Let $(x_i,y_i)\in Y\times Y$ be a sequence of pairs of special points in $Y$, such that $x_i$ and $y_i$ are both defined over the Hilbert class field of the same imaginary quadratic field $E_i$.
 Assume the sequence $(x_i, y_i)$ is \textit{strict}, i.e., for every weakly special subvariety $Z \subset Y\times Y$ defined over $\Q$, we have $(x_i, y_i) \not\in Z$ for $i\gg_Z 1$.